-Translation adjustment and revision of the original Canadian English into Portuguese of Brazil (it does not exist Brazil with "z" and "Brazil" is the idiomatic aberration created for persons que only God knows why They Do this and obscure intention Which They May Have ...) in the original Aging eyes and macular degenerationby Claudio Souza
+Translation adaptation and revision of the original in Canadian English to Portuguese of Brazil (it does not exist Brazil with "z" and "BraZil" is in the idiomatic aberration created for persons that only God knows why they do this and which obscure intention they may have ...) of the original in Aging eyes and macular degeneration by Claudio Souza

-- Holz FG-Valckenberg Schmitz S, Fleckenstein M. recent developments in the treatment of age-related macular degeneration.
-Official of clinical research.
+- The Holz FG, Schmitz-Valckenberg S, Fleckenstein M. Recent developments in the treatment of age-related macular degeneration.
+Clinical research officer.
 2014 Apr; 124 (4): 1430-8.

-- Nussenblatt RB, RW Lee, chew E, et al. Immune responses in related macular degeneration with age and long-term therapeutic strategy for preventing possible.
+- Nussenblatt RB, Lee RW, chew E, et al. Immune responses in age-related macular degeneration and a possible long-term therapeutic strategy for prevention.
 American Journal of Ophthalmology.
 2014 Jul; 158 (1): 5-11.

-- Schramm EC, Clark SJ, Triebwasser MP, et al. Genetic variants of the complement system predisposing to macular degeneration related to age: a review.
+- Schramm CE, Clark SJ, Triebwasser MP, et al. Genetic variants of the complement system predisposing to age - related macular degeneration: a review.
 Molecular Immunology.
 2014 Oct; 61 (2): 118-25.

-- Next in this matter, there will be G, chew EY, Ferris FL, et al. Prevalence of anti-retinal autoantibodies in different stages of related macular degeneration with age.
-BMC Oftalmologia.2014 Dec 8, 14: 154.
+- Next in this dossier, there will be G, chewing EY, Ferris FL, et al. Prevalence of anti-retinal autoantibodies at different stages of age-related macular degeneration.
+The BMC Oftalmologia.2014 Dec 8; 14: 154.

 - Chew EY, Clemons TE Agrón And, et al. Ten years of follow-related macular degeneration age related eye disease age stu.